Generally covariant quantum mechanics: Basic examples

 \subsection{The flat case}

-When $M$ is flat in the sense that the Levi-Civita connection has zero curvature, the algebra of differential operators looks locally like the flat spacetime Heisenberg algebra but the difference is that our constructions are written in a manifestly geometric and coordinate-invariant way, which is still of interest.
-The general results above for $\Omega^1(\CD(M))$ to order $\lambda^2$ can be written in the flat case as
+When $M$ is flat in the sense that the Levi-Civita connection has zero curvature, the algebra of differential operators looks locally like the flat spacetime Heisenberg algebra but the difference is that our constructions are geometric and coordinate-invariant, which is still of interest.
+The general results above for $\Omega^1_{\CD(M)}$ to order $\lambda^2$ can be written in the flat case as